 Solid at room temperature and found in animal products (such as meat and butter) but coconut oil as well.
 Often seen as the ‘unhealthy’ fats but research has been inconclusive so far and there are some people who are saying that butter and coconut oil are a lot better than margarine.

 (Read “Is Coconut Oil Bad For You?“)

-It is a type of unsaturated fat and while there are some naturally occurring trans-fat in meat, this is normally a result from industrial hydrogenation of vegetable oils to turn it from liquid to solid state at room temperature.
+It is a type of unsaturated fat and while there are some naturally occurring trans-fat in meat and sausages in natural sausage casing, this is normally a result from industrial hydrogenation of vegetable oils to turn it from liquid to solid state at room temperature.
 This is the worst kind of fats as it has been shown to raise your LDL (“bad”) cholesterol and lower your HDL (“good”) cholesterol.